outscale/osc-bsu-csi-driver/README.md

 ```
  > **Else** an LB will be created automatically and attached to all Nodes

+## Annotations for Service of type LoadBalancer
+- To customise LB name or LB name len 2 new annotations has be added  service.beta.kubernetes.io/osc-load-balancer-name-length and service.beta.kubernetes.io/osc-load-balancer-name
+- For detailled doc about annotations please go [through](./docs/annotations.md)

 ## Examples
 - [simple-lb](./examples/simple-lb)
 - [2048](./examples/2048)
 - [simple-internal](./examples/simple-internal)
 - [advanced-lb](./examples/advanced-lb)

 ## Note
 * All the BSU volume plugin related logic will be in maintenance mode.
 For new feature request or bug fixes, please create issue or pull request in [BSU CSI Driver](https://github.com/outscale-dev/osc-bsu-csi-driver)